xpsi-group/xpsi/docs/source/install.rst

         * BLAS, LAPACK, ATLAS
     * `Miniconda2 <https://docs.conda.io/en/latest/miniconda.html>`_
       (Python 2.7; 64-bit)
-    * conda environment exported to ``xpsi/environment.yml``
+    * Conda environment exported to ``xpsi/environment.yml``

-When inspecting the ``xpsi/environment.yml`` file, note the packages that where installed into a conda environment via pip.
+When inspecting the ``xpsi/environment.yml`` file, note the packages that where installed into a Conda environment via pip.
 There are a few reasons for these choices, but the main one is that pip is purely for Python packages and will not install unwanted non-Python libraries.
-To be clear, such libraries would be dependencies that could have been installed via conda, if we had not already satisfied them as listed above in this instance.
+To be clear, such libraries would be dependencies that could have been installed via Conda, if we had not already satisfied them as listed above in this instance.

-The Python packages below can be installed straightforwardly from source or via a package manager (conda, pip, or a combination), via the instructions native to the packages.
+The Python packages below can be installed straightforwardly from source or via a package manager (Conda, pip, or a combination), via the instructions native to the packages.
 When searching for an open-source package you may need to add *conda-forge* package channel.